SnowyMouse/invader/README.md

   -t --tags                    Add a tags directory to the input.
 Specify
                                multiple tag directories in order of precedence for the input.
+  -v --verbose                 Output more information on the differences
+                               between tags to standard output.
+This will not work with -f
 ```

 ### invader-compress